kodedninja/beatsbeats/README.md

 #### Tempo Estimation

 For estimating the tempo we apply the autocorrelation method described in the slides.
-We auto- correlate the smoothed output signal of the onset detector with τ between 60 and 200 BPM.
+We autocorrelate the smoothed output signal of the onset detector with τ between 60 and 200 BPM.
 We take the two highest peaks of this autocorrelation signal and report them as the tempo.

 #### Beat Tracking